Ask the Experts: Administering Vaccines: General Issues

 Using a pre-packaged sterile alcohol prep pad is recommended to maintain aseptic technique.
 Not only are cotton balls not sterile, but neither is a bottle of sterile alcohol, once it’s opened.

-Immunize.org has developed suggested standing orders for all vaccines commonly given to children and adults.
-They are based on CDC’s Advisory Committee on Immunization Practices (ACIP) recommendations.
-You can find the standing orders and protocols for medical management of vaccine reactions at www.immunize.org/standing-orders.
+Immunize.org has developed suggested standing orders templates for all vaccines routinely given to children and adults.
+We do not produce standing orders templates for combination products (products that combine vaccines that also are given separately).
+We also do not routinely produce standing orders templates for vaccines that are infrequently indicated or require clinical risk assessment (by definition, the need for clinical assessment precludes use of a simple standing order for routine administration).
+These standing orders templates are based on CDC’s Advisory Committee on Immunization Practices (ACIP) recommendations.
+You can find the standing orders and protocols for medical management of vaccine reactions at www.immunize.org/clinical/topic/standing-orders-templates/.

-Findings of this study discourages the prophylactic use of paracetamol (similar to acetaminophen) prior to or immediately following vaccination.
-Acetaminophen can be used to treat pain or fever if it should occur following vaccination.
-ACIP’s “General Best Practices Guidelines for Immunization” state: “Evidence does not support use of antipyretics before or at the time of vaccination; however, they can be used for the treatment of fever and local discomfort that might occur following vaccination.
+Findings of this study discourages the prophylactic use of paracetamol (which is similar to acetaminophen) before or immediately following vaccination.
+Acetaminophen may be used to treat pain or fever if either symptom should occur following vaccination.
+CDC’s “General Best Practices for Immunization” states: “Evidence does not support use of antipyretics before or at the time of vaccination; however, they can be used for the treatment of fever and local discomfort that might occur following vaccination.
 Studies of children with previous febrile seizures have not demonstrated antipyretics to be effective in the prevention of febrile seizures.”
-For more information on this issue, see Methods for Alleviating Discomfort and Pain Associated with Vaccination at www.cdc.gov/vaccines/hcp/acip-recs/general-recs/administration.html.
+For more information on this issue, see Methods for Alleviating Discomfort and Pain Associated with Vaccination at www.cdc.gov/vaccines/hcp/imz-best-practices/vaccine-administration.html.

 CDC studies have shown that about 80% of fainting episodes occur within 15 minutes of receiving the vaccine.
-Vaccine providers should strongly consider observing vaccinated people for 15 minutes after vaccination in accordance with ACIP’s General Best Practices Guidance for Immunization (see www.cdc.gov/vaccines/hcp/acip-recs/general-recs/administration.html).
-This is particularly important when vaccinating adolescents and young adults.
+Vaccine providers should strongly consider observing vaccinated people for 15 minutes after vaccination in accordance with CDC’s General Best Practices for Immunization (see www.cdc.gov/vaccines/hcp/imz-best-practices/vaccine-administration.html).
+This is particularly important when vaccinating adolescents and young adults or those with a history of injection-related syncope.
 CDC has posted additional information on this topic at www.cdc.gov/vaccinesafety/concerns/fainting.html.

 Diluents are not interchangeable, except for the sterile water used in Merck’s measles-mumps-rubella (MMR), measles-mumps-rubella-varicella (MMRV), and varicella vaccines.
 No other diluent can be used for these vaccines, and these diluents must not be used to reconstitute any other lyophilized vaccine.